MadeleineWalder/Elemental-match-up/README.md

 ---

-## Target Audience
+## Target Audience:

 - The target audience for this website is definitely children at around 5 - 12 years old.
 It is at this young age that most people are introduced to rock-paper-scissors, usually in primary school.
 However this game is a little more complex with it having five options rather than 3, hence why I would argue that chldren up to 12 years old would find it interesting.
-Especially if they are into Pokémon, which is aimed at children of this age group too and is still widely popular today.
+Especially if they like Pokémon which is aimed at children of this age group too and is still widely popular today.

 -  To cater to ages 5 -12 years the site needs to be easy to read and navigate with the help of clear, simple text and bold colours.
-Use of images will help to explain the rules better than lots of written instructions.

 ---